 - Crush Dhaniya seeds a bit and keep aside.

-- Heat 1 tbsp of oil in a nonstick pan.
-Add Jeera seeds and crushed dhaniya seeds.
+- Heat 1 tbsp of oil in a nonstick pan and add Jeera seeds and crushed dhaniya seeds.

 - Add red chilli powder, coriander powder and haldi and saute for a few seconds.
-Add 1/4 cup of water so that the spices don’t burn.
+Pour 1/4 cup of water so that the spices don’t burn.

 - Add diced onions and fry for a minute.

-- Add capsicum, tomatoes, green chillies and fry for another minute.
+- Put capsicum, tomatoes, green chillies in the pan and fry for another minute.

-- Add paneer and salt and fry for a minute.
+- Then add paneer and salt and fry for a minute.

-- Add kasoori methi and turn off the heat.
-Add grated mozzarella cheese and mix.
+- Sprinkle kasoori methi and turn off the heat.
+Now add grated mozzarella cheese and mix.
 Keep aside.